-For Nursery and Kindergarten students, we offer Global Montessori Plus (GMP) and
+For Nursery - Kindergarten: Global Montessori Plus (GMP)

-For Grade 6 - 7, there is Cambridge Lower Secondary
+For Grade 6 - 7: Cambridge Lower Secondary

 - How many Academic Terms are there in a year?

 There are three Academic Terms in a year.
-April to July, August to November, and December to March.
+April - July, August - November, and December - March

 Our session starts in April and ends in March the next year.

 - What are the school timings?

 For students of Grade 1 onwards, the school timing is 9:00 am - 3:40 pm.
 For Nursery and Kindergarten students, it is from 9:00 am - 12:30 pm